Setting Up Design Files For Print

 Quiet Border – The area within your artwork which does not contain text, images or logos (unless they bleed off the edge.)
 We recommend at least 3mm, but preferably 5mm, from the trimmed edge of your artwork.
-We also recommend all borders are at least 3mm (ideally 5 mm) thick to ensue an even finish when trimmed.
+We also recommend all borders are at least 3mm (ideally 5 mm) thick to ensure an even finish when trimmed.

-Images – Imagery used in any artwork files for small format print should be high resolution, the standard for which is 300dpi (dots per inch).
+Images – Imagery used in any artwork files for small-format print should be high resolution, the standard for which is 300dpi (dots per inch).

 Black – Your artwork should use the colour value C0 M0 Y0 K100 for all black text.
 We’d recommend using black only for any text below 12pt.
-For black fills, we recommend C40 M0 Y0 K100 for a 'cool' rich black, or M 40 K 100 for a 'warm' rich black.
+For black fills, we recommend C40 M0 Y0 K100 for a 'cool' rich black or M 40 K 100 for a 'warm' rich black.

 Spot Colour – Keep your colour setting as CMYK and use the swatches available in the colour library within the colour palette.
 These are Pantone®colours.

-Fountain Fills & Transparencies – We cannot accept artwork for spot colour jobs containing fountain fills, however fountain fills are accepted for full colour jobs.
+Fountain Fills & Transparencies – We cannot accept artwork for spot colour jobs containing fountain fills, however, fountain fills are accepted for full-colour jobs.

 Ink Coverage – Avoid colours exceeding a maximum of 300%.
 We utilise corrective software to reduce any ink coverage down this cut of point.
 You can work out the total prior to submitting by adding the C, M, Y and K values together.

-How to do your due diligence
+How to do your document set up due diligence

-When it comes to achieving the best print results, we would always advise to carry out your due diligence.
+When it comes to achieving the best print results, we would always advise you to carry out your due diligence.
 It comes as no shock but a costly reminder to check your spelling before sending it off to be printed.
 It does sound obvious, but you would be amazed at the number of costly spelling mistakes we’ve seen over the years.
 We have compiled a quick checklist below to help you get your print perfect every time:

 Overprint – is a specification in your print file allowing different colours to interact with each other.
 The only time we ask for overprint is when supplying Large format Vinyl or Labels on a roll products.